 Sparta, Alleghany County and the surrounding area offer accommodations in a number of motels, bed and breakfast inns, and vacation rentals.
 The Alleghany Inn has been a faithful Ride sponsor and is located less than a mile from the start of the Ride.
 Their helpful and courteous staff and first-class accommodations will please any visitor.
 Follow this link for a complete list of motels, bed and breakfast inns, vacation rentals and campgrounds..

 Any time is a good time to ride: Some anytime pleasure rides have been added to the Routes link.
 Check them out and plan your own visit to our mountains for a pleasure ride.

-A fundraiser for the Alleghany Wellness Center, this annual event will support a variety of programs including our well attended cycling program.
+A fundraiser for the Alleghany Wellness Center, this annual event will support a variety of programs including spin classes.
 The Alleghany Wellness Center is a community supported nonprofit agency whose mission is to provide the people of Alleghany County and the surrounding areas the opportunity to achieve and maintain healthy lifestyles through health education, medically supervised programs and facilities for physical activity and recreation.